 Rather than hosting multiple sites in the same cPanel account, you should put each site in its own cPanel account.
 That way, there’s nothing linking all of the sites in that account.

-We create a unique hosting account for each domain that we host for you on Bulk Buy Hosting or LaunchCDN.
+We create a unique hosting account for each domain that we host for you on LaunchCDN or Bulk Buy Hosting.

 This is just one of the many things that we do to avoid footprints that could link sites together and result in your network being deindexed.